 - 3,477 people were killed in crashes involving a distracted driver in 2015

 - An estimated 391,000 people were injured in distraction-affected crashes

 - Distracted driving accounted for 10 percent of all motor vehicle traffic crash deaths

 - 551 non-occupants, including pedestrians and bicyclists, lost their lives in distraction-affected motor vehicle crashes

 - Distraction-affected crashes accounted for 14 percent of all motor vehicle crashes in the United States

 Hit by Someone Texting and Driving?

 If you or a loved one have been injured in a motor vehicle crash involving a driver that was texting while driving, contact Thomas J. Henry.
 Our firm has experience handling auto accidents caused by distracted drivers and a proven record of winning these types of cases for severely injured clients.
-We can help you get the compensation you need to cover medical costs and lost wages if an individual or a company driver caused your injury by partaking in such a reckless and dangerous activity.
+Our attorneys can help you get the compensation you need to cover medical costs and lost wages if an individual or a company driver caused your injury by partaking in such a reckless and dangerous activity.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
 Call today for a free case review.